Thorsten Quandt

 Thorsten Quandt is the professor of online communication at the University of Münster, Germany.
 He has a particular interest in online communication, (online) journalism and digital media.
 He (co)authored more than 200 scientific articles and several books, including Participatory Journalism, which was influential in establishing the citizen journalism model.
 He has edited numerous books, primarily in the field of online communication and digital media, including The Video Game Debate.
-His work was awarded with several scientific prizes, including international Top Paper Awards, the dissertation award of the German Communication Association, and an ERC grant (European Excellency Programme).
+His work was awarded with several scientific prizes, including international Top Paper Awards, the dissertation award of the German Communication Association, and two ERC grants (European Excellency Programme).
+Quandt is a fellow of the International Commmunication Association.

 Education and career

-Quandt graduated with a master's degree in Communication Studies from the University of Bochum.
+Quandt graduated with a master's degree in Communication Studies from Ruhr University Bochum.
 He began teaching in 1998 at the Technical University of Ilmenau, where he received his doctoral degree in 2004.
-From 2003 to 2007, he worked as a senior researcher at the Ludwig-Maximilians University (LMU) in Munich.
-In 2007 and 2008, he was an assistant professor at the Free University Berlin, and he received his habilitation from the LMU in 2008.
+From 2003 to 2007, he worked as a senior researcher at LMU Munich.
+In 2007 and 2008, he was an assistant professor at the Free University Berlin, and he received his habilitation from LMU in 2008.
 In 2009, he obtained the chair of Interactive Media and Online Communication from the University of Hohenheim, where he also served as the Director of the Institute of Communication Studies.
 Since 2012, he has been the chair for online communication at the University of Münster, Germany.
 Quandt has given lectures at various other universities, and was a visiting professor at Stanford University, the University of Oxford, the University of California, Santa Barbara, the University of British Columbia and a visiting researcher at the Indiana University, Bloomington.

-Quandt is the founding chair of the "Digital Games Research" section of the European Communication Research and Education Association (ECREA), and a member of the Executive Board of ECREA.
-He was an Associate Editor of the Journal of Communication.
+Quandt is the founding chair of the "Digital Games Research" section of the European Communication Research and Education Association (ECREA), and a member of the executive board of ECREA.
+He was an associate editor of the Journal of Communication.
 He is a board member of the Journal of Communication, as well as the journals Communication Theory and Digital Journalism.
 He has been the secretary of the Journalism Studies Division in the International Communication Association (ICA), and the chairman of the Journalism Studies Division in the German Communication Association.
 In 2023, Quandt was named a Fellow of the ICA.

 Quandt has been a member of various boards and committees, including committees of the Deutsche Forschungsgemeinschaft (DFG), the European Research Council, the Academy of Finland, the Helsingin Sanomat Foundation, ECREA, the German Communication Association DGPuK, and he worked as a reviewer for numerous scientific journals.
-He received several international and national research awards, as well as an ERC grant (European excellency programme).
+He received several international and national research awards, as well as two ERC grants (European excellency programme).
 He was nominated twice on the top list of "40 most significant young scientists in Germany" by the national trade journal Capital.